Natural or Engineered: Choosing the Right Stone

 • Uniformity

 This aesthetic aspect of choosing stone is extremely subjective.
 Some people love the random grains and flecks of granite or marble.
 Others prefer the predictability of engineered stone.
-When you choose a quartz worktop, your space can appear more flawless and seamless: as the patterning and colour is so uniform, any joins in the surface are easier to disguise.
-Conversely, as natural stones are cut directly from the ground, the arbitrary aspect of nature is clearly present.
+When you choose a quartz worktop, your space can appear more flawless and seamless: as the patterning and colour are so uniform, any joins in the surface are easier to disguise.
+Conversely, as natural stones are cut directly from the ground, the arbitrary aspect of nature is present.
 This, for some, is the whole point of pursuing stone in the first place.

 The Function